Machine Enclosure Design: A Simple Guide

 3. Are there standard sizes for machine enclosures?

 No, not really.
-Some manufacturers may have a few standard sizes, but in general it’s best to custom fit them, as needs will vary.
+Some manufacturers may have standard sizing, but in most cases it is best to have them custom built, as each business’s needs are different.